 - 1. In the ODBC Data Source Administrator, select the System DSN or User DSN tab.
-You create a DSN for each FileMaker database file you want to access as a data source.

-- 2. Click Add.

-- Select FileMaker ODBC, and click Finish.

-- 4. Click Next.

-- 5. For Name, enter a name that will be meaningful to others accessing the FileMaker data source.
+You create a DSN for each FileMaker database file you want to access as a data source. - 2.
+Click Add. - 3.
+Select FileMaker ODBC, and click Finish. - 4.
+Click Next. - 5.
+For Name, enter a name that will be meaningful to others accessing the FileMaker data source.
 For Description, enter an optional description of the FileMaker data source.
-Click Next.

-6. For Host:

-- If you're connecting to a database file hosted by FileMaker Pro on your local machine, enter localhost or the IP address 127.0.0.1. - If you're connecting to a database file hosted by FileMaker Server over a network, enter the IP address of the FileMaker Server.
+Click Next. - 6.
+For Host: - If you're connecting to a database file hosted by FileMaker Pro Advanced on your local machine, enter localhost or the IP address 127.0.0.1. - If you're connecting to a database file hosted by FileMaker Server over a network, enter the domain name that is specified by the server's SSL certificate.

 If you have enabled sharing via ODBC/JDBC in the host application, you can select Connect to host to obtain the names of available databases.
-Click Next.